ehmatthes/pcc_2e/recommended_reading/data_science.md

 ### The Python Visualization Landscape, by [Jake VanderPlas]() (PyCon 2017)

-Jake Vanderplas is the author of *Python Data Science Handbook*, and has contributed to a number of the more prominent Python data science packages.
+Jake Vanderplas is the author of *Python Data Science Handbook*, and has contributed to a number of prominent Python data science packages.
 Here he gives a great overview of the various Python visualization libraries, explaining their indvidual strengths and why they each came to be.

 Watch [on YouTube](https://www.youtube.com/watch?v=FytuB8nFHPQ).
 You can also find a list of his other talks [here](http://vanderplas.com/speaking.html).